 The University requires all persons living in residence halls to purchase a meal card.
 The cost of the meal card is part of the overall package of room and board and is non-refundable.
 Meal Cards are non-transferrable and must be used during the period for which they are issued.
-A fee of \$50.00 will be charged for replacing a lost or damaged Meal Card.
-In the University's continuing effort to meet students' needs, special consideration will be given to students who have a medically-related dietary problem.
+A fee of 650.00 will be charged for replacing a lost or damaged Meal Card.
+Special consideration will be given to students who have medically-related dietary restrictions.
 Special diets will be prepared upon presentation of a statement from the University physician or nurse practitioner.
 Students should see the Food Services Director during the first week of classes to arrange for special diets.
 Non-boarding students may purchase a Meal Card at the same rate as boarding students.
-A \$50.00 replacement fee will be charged for a lost or damaged Meal Card.
+A \$30.00 replacement fee will be charged for a lost or damaged Meal Card.